claytonjwong/socartic-method/README.md

 The end-goal is to understand a style of thought, ie. the Socratic method.
 So it's irrelevant to strictly identify who Socrates is in each context.
 Instead we can focus on how Socrates thought.

 ## 2. Method vs. Doctrine

+* **Question:** What is the purpose of the Socractic method?

+* **Answer:** The unexamined life is not livable.
+The mind left to itself (intellectus sibi permissus) is automatic, irrational, confused, and error prone.
+The Socratic method is a manual, corrective thought process.

+#### Plato's two types of teachings:

+1. Practical lessons with specific conclusions
+2. The Socratic thinking process

 ## 3. Elements of the Method
 ## 4. The Socratic Function
 ## 5. Question and Answer